moorebarrett-jodiann/shape-factory/README.md

 In the **Shape** class, getter and setter methods 'get' and set' the values for the ```name``` and ```shape``` properties.

-The **getInfo()** method returns the value of the properties by invoking their respective getter functions
+The **getInfo()** method returns the value of the public properties by invoking their respective getter functions.
 ```js
 ${this.color} ${this.name}
 ```